The largest artist fellowship in Japan, recruiting projects by artists to serve as CCBT partners

 Seiichi Saito (Director, Panoramatiks)

-Iwaya Tamio (graphic designer)
+Iwaya Tamio (Graphic Designer)

 Takekawa Junichi (Director, MUTEK Japan)